Bupaya Pagoda

-Bupaya Pagoda (ဗူးဘုရား,/my/) is a notable Buddhist pagoda located in Bagan (formerly Pagan), in Myanmar, at a bend on the right bank of the Ayeyarwady River.
+Bupaya Pagoda (ဗူးဘုရား,/my/) is a notable Buddhist pagoda located in Bagan (formerly Pagan), in Mandalay Region, Myanmar, at a bend on the right bank of the Irrawaddy River.
 The small pagoda, which has a bulbous shaped dome, is widely believed to have been built by the third King of Pagan, Pyusawhti who ruled from 168 to 243 AD.
 It is one of the most notable shrines among the thousands of new or ruined Pagodas in Pagan, which is located about 90 mi south of Mandalay.

 The original pagoda was destroyed in the 1975 earthquake.
 As result of this earthquake, the bulbous pagoda broke into pieces and fell into the river.
 It was, however, fully reconstructed using modern materials, with lesser adherence to the original design.
 Subsequently, it was built as a gilded superstructure.

 Etymology

 Original Pagoda as seen in 1868 destroyed in the 1975 earthquake.

 The name 'Bupaya' is made up of two words 'bu' and 'paya' in the Burmese language.
 As the pagoda is bulbous and in the shape of gourd or pumpkin, the word 'Bu' in Burmese, which means "pumpkin" or "gourd" is the affixed to 'paya'.
 The word 'paya' means "pagoda".
 It is also said that King Pyusawhti, builder of the Pagoda, got the river bank deweeded as it was infested with gourd-like plant, considered a 'menace'.